StainedMentor/Who-Am-I/README.md

 ### Help
 ![help](https://github.com/StainedMentor/Who-Am-I/blob/main/assets/help.png)
+\
+* E: Extroversion - This dimension represents how individuals interact with the world.
+Extroverts tend to be outgoing, social, and energized by interactions with others.
+* N: Intuition - This dimension represents how individuals process information.
+Intuitive individuals tend to focus on patterns, possibilities, and abstract concepts rather than concrete details.
+* T: Thinking - This dimension represents how individuals make decisions.
+Thinkers tend to prioritize logic and objective analysis when making decisions.
+* J: Judging - This dimension represents how individuals approach structure and organization.
+Judging individuals prefer a structured and organized lifestyle, with a focus on planning and decision-making.
+* I: Introversion - This dimension represents how individuals interact with the world.
+Introverts tend to be more reserved, reflective, and energized by time spent alone or in small groups.
+* S: Sensing - This dimension represents how individuals process information.
+Sensing individuals tend to focus on concrete details, facts, and information gathered through their five senses.
+* F: Feeling - This dimension represents how individuals make decisions.
+Feelers tend to prioritize empathy, harmony, and the impact on others when making decisions.
+* P: Perceiving - This dimension represents how individuals approach structure and organization.
+Perceiving individuals prefer a flexible and spontaneous lifestyle, with a focus on adaptability and openness to new experiences

 ## Installation
 After cloning the repository and installing requirement, download and add the model to the projects directory: https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_K_M.gguf?download=true